Chrome Plugins: 10 Must-Have Extensions to Boost Productivity

 RescueTime’s true value lies in its detailed reports and insights.
 See productivity scores by day or week, identify your most productive times, and analyze patterns in your work habits.
 The Focus Sessions feature blocks distracting websites during designated periods, giving you distraction-free work intervals.

 What shocked me when I first installed RescueTime was discovering I was spending nearly an hour daily on news websites without even realizing it.
 This awareness alone helped me reclaim significant productive time.
-The weekly email reports also serve as gentle accountability partners, showing whether I’m trending more or less productive than my baseline.
+The weekly email reports also serve as gentle accountability partners, showing whether you’re trending more or less productive than your baseline.

 5. LastPass for Password Management